7 Application Scaling

 Application is not exposed.
 You can expose services to the outside world by executing one or more of the commands below:

-'oc expose svc/hpademo'
+'oc expose service/hpademo'

 Run 'oc status' to view your app.